grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/04 Arrival Rate.md

 ## Drawbacks of using the closed model

-The closed model can suffer a problem of _coordinated omission_, in which the system under test inadvertently coordinates with the load generator.
+The closed model can suffer from a problem of _coordinated omission_, in which the system under test inadvertently coordinates with the load generator.

 In short, the closed model couples iteration duration with iteration start, which means that the response time of the target system can influence the throughput of the test.
 If a VU iteration starts only when a previous iteration ends,